vimalmenon/vimalmenon.github.io/README.md

 ## To Do

+- [ ] Remove Admin Config if not applicable
 - [ ] Get Tag Number automatically
 - [ ] Improve the theme choosing UI
 - [ ] Improve UI for Mobile Header Navigation